 A perfect example is this ramen shop.
 We were spending the night in Fukuoka before flying out to Sapporo the next day so I wanted to find a good place to try Hakata ramen.
 Google searches mostly pointed to Ippudo, a large ramen chain with branches all over Asia, including our native Philippines.
-I didn’t want to go to Japan just to have ramen at a restaurant I could visit in my own country, so I started a TripAdvisor thread asking experts where I could find the best local dishes, including Fukuoka’s signature Hakata ramen.
+I didn’t want to go to Japan just to have ramen at a restaurant I could visit in my own country, so I started a TripAdvisor thread asking experts where I could find the best local Japanese dishes, including Fukuoka’s signature Hakata ramen.
 One forum member, whom I had often seen helping travelers to Japan, pointed me to this place – Ganso Nagahamaya.
 Located in the Nagahama area, it’s a small ramen shop that’s been a local favorite for Hakata ramen since the end of the Pacific War.

 I was sold.

 Best Hakata Ramen in Fukuoka?

 We arrived in the early evening so as soon as we checked in to Hotel Sunline Fukuoka Hakata Ekimae, we hopped into the subway and made a beeline for the ramen shop.
 Resembling a supermarket (or a hospital), Ganso Nagahamaya serves Hakata ramen and nothing else.

 Before you enter the restaurant, you have to purchase a meal ticket from this machine.
 A bowl of Hakata ramen goes for JPY 500 and you can order a noodle refill for JPY 100.
 An extra order of pork costs JPY 100 while distilled spirits, sake, and beer go for JPY 200, 350, and 400 respectively.